Selecting Columns by Name in the Metric Builder

 Column F) and not the column name.

-If you have selected a column that no longer appears in the data (for example, if you are showing MTD sales, but it’s the beginning of the month with no sales yet), the value series will still show the selection and will still show up in the legend, but it won’t show any data.
+If you have selected a column that no longer appears in the data (for example, if you are showing MTD sales, but it is the beginning of the month with no sales yet), the value series will still show the selection and will still show up in the legend, but it will not show any data.
 It will appear in the metric builder with a dotted line border (see below).

 Referencing Columns by Name in Spreadsheet Functions